ntampellini/TSCoDe/README.md

 After these have been installed, if you haven't already, you should [request a licence for MOPAC2016](http://openmopac.net/form.php).
 After installation, be sure to add the MOPAC folder to your system PATH, to access the program through command line with the "mopac2016" command.
 To test this, the command `mopac2016` should return [this](https://gist.github.com/ntampellini/82224abb9db1c1880e91ad7e0682e34d) message.

 ## Usage
-TSCoDe can work with all molecular formats read by cclib
+TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the

 ### Example

 Reactive atoms supported are `CHONPS`.
 Reactions can be of three kinds: